hackbots-3414/2018-Power-Up/README.md

 Instances of tripleMotor are replaced with doubleMotor. tripleMotor-related functions need to be tested and accordingly fixed when a triple-motor chassis is available.

+09/23/2018 Post-MARC event-----------------------------------------------------------------------

+Robot.java 2 + a few auton class names
+Adds (Replaces old classes) AutonCrossAutoLine, AutonSideSwitchNear,  (New) AutonSideSwitchNearOrFar, and AutonScaleNearOrFar

+AutonUtility.java 2
+Adds a couple of functions to AutonUtility

+AutonCrossAutoLine
+Implements AutonCrossAutoLine

+If at left or right, robot moves forward to cross line.
+If in center, Robot uses turnRadius to cross auton line.

+AutonScaleNearOrFar
+Implements AutonScaleNearOrFar

+This class focuses on delivering the cube to the scale, no matter the distance.

+AutonBase.java
+Adds caption

+For GUI and error logging purposes.

+AutonCenterSwitch.java
+Updates AutonCenterSwitch

+Updates the old function with to be in line with the post-MARC updates

+Other auton classes
+Implements some new ones and updates the rest